GIfatahTH/states_rebuilder/examples/004-countdown_timer/README.md

                 default:
               }
             }
-            if (model.value is int) {
+            if (model.state is int) {
-              print(model.value);
+              print(model.state);
               //NOTE8: Decrement the duration each time the stream emits a value duration = initialTimer - timerStream.snapshot.data - 1;

               //NOTE8 : Check if duration reaches zero and set the timerStatusRM to be equal to TimerStatus.ready if (duration <= 0) {
-                //NOTE8: Mutating the state of TimerStatus using value setter timerStatusRM.value = TimerStatus.ready;
+                //NOTE8: Mutating the state of TimerStatus using state setter timerStatusRM.state = TimerStatus.ready;
               }
             }
           },